nerdgeschoss/react-use-form-library/Readme.md

 #### Touched

-If the field is required, the 'required-field' error will always be present if the value is empty.
-It is good UX to only display the required error if the field has been touched, for this you can use the touched property which will be true once the field has lost focus for the first time (onBlur event).
+If the field is required, the `required-field` error will always be present if the value is empty.
+It is good UX to only display the required error if the field has been touched, for this you can use the touched property which will be true once the field has lost focus for the first time (`onBlur` event).

-In order for this to work properly you need to supply the onBlur event to your input
+If you want to inmediately display errors based on the touched property, you need to add the `onBlur` event to your input.
+Otherwise submitting the form will also "touch" all fields, to make sure errors are displayed if the form is invalid.

 ```ts
 const displayErrors = fields.name.touched && fields.name.errors.length;